thomadha/gr2336/movielist/springboot/README.md

 >
 > Host: localhost:8080

-This request deletes the MovieList with the username that coresponds with the pathvariable
+This request deletes the MovieList with the username that corresponds  with the path variable.

 ### Request to add a movie
 > POST /movielist/{username}/addMovie